ymyke/cardio/README.md

 # Next up

-- Re damage:
-  - Add human/computer state to TUI
-    - Arrow?
-Gameboy?
-    - Computer: name/icon only
-    - Human: name/icon, lives left, gems, spirits
-    - Damage between the two
-    - Items
+- Why is human damage not updated in tui?

 - FIXME Animate overflow damage that turns into gems
 - FIXME Add some animation for for damage
 - Add human/computer state to log_states

 - Fight:
   - Finish fight, e.g. cards that die, ...
   - Add other elements:
-    - Switch agent health to agent damage where the difference between the two must be visualized and indicates loss/win if it exceeds 5.
-    - score/health between human and computer
-    - agent state
   - More animations needed for Spine and maybe other skills?
 - Interactive UI
   - All fixmes is fightvnc and tuivnc